• admin@daviecountyblog.com

 Free Event – 16th Annual Tractor & Engine & Show Parade

-– The weekend will be full of the sights and sounds of yesteryear at the 16th Annual PAPA Antique Tractor and Engine show.
+All day Friday and Saturday – The weekend will be full of the sights and sounds of yesteryear at the 16th Annual PAPA Antique Tractor and Engine show.
 Again, this event is free and boasts antique tractors, farm equipment, and a host of vendors.
 Step back in time this Independence Day weekend and celebrate the heritage of Davie County with this event which runs Friday and Saturday.
 PAPA stands for Piedmont Antique Power Association, Inc. This non-profit group exists to assist charitable organizations in the community.

 The annual tractor parade through historic downtown Mocksville is a celebration of North Carolina’s rich farming heritage and a celebration of the great American spirit of Independence with a tribute to our military veterans.